j-nac/j-nac.github.io/index.md

 Hello,

-I’m an incoming student at Cornell ('28) that does coding stuff and likes writing sometimes.
+I am an engineering student at Cornell ('28) that does coding stuff and likes writing sometimes.
 I don’t consider myself a particularly interesting person.

 Loves: Learning, coding, writing, dogs